George Chip

 George Chip (Lit.
 Jurgis Čepulionis, August 25, 1888 – November 6, 1960) was a Lithuanian-American boxer who was the World Middleweight Champion from 1913 to 1914 in an era of great middleweights.
 Chip came to be known as a heavy puncher with an impressive knockout ratio.
+In his time, he was known as "The Madison Miner" and "The New Castle Miner."
 He was the father of Major general William C. Chip, USMC.

 Early life and career

 Chip was born on August 25, 1888, in Scranton but was raised in New Castle, Pennsylvania, in what is today the Pittsburgh metropolitan area, where most of his matches occurred.
 He was of Lithuanian descent.
 His manager was Jimmy Dime.

 He was active in both baseball and football in his youth, and later worked in the coal mines in Madison, Pennsylvania.
 In January 1909, realizing his athletic gifts at the age of twenty, he decided to try boxing on the advice of L. B. Lewis, a mining Superintendent he knew.
 He won his first match when Billy Manfredo received a second round disqualification in Greensburgh, Pennsylvania.
 The following month he knocked out George Gill and John Chew.
 He continued to fight through 1910 with only one recorded loss.